kelihlodversson/kelihlodversson.github.io/_posts/2018-04-06-blitter-life.md

 with the temporary buffer both as the source and destination.
 (Two passes, as I store information about two pixels in each word.)

-## 3. patch in information about the current row
+## 3. Patch in information about the current row

 Let's assume that each byte in the buffer now contains the sum calculated above shifted left by two bits: